 So You Want to Be a Therapist?
 Counselor or Psychologist?

-Let’s start with the fact that becoming a licensed psychologist will take you a good 6-8 years or more, and becoming an independently licensed Counselor will take you about 3-5, depending on your drive.
+Let’s start with the fact that becoming a licensed psychologist will take you a good 6-8 years or more to complete, and becoming an independently licensed Counselor will take you about 3-5 years, depending on your drive.

-That’s huge.
+That’s a huge difference.
 Of course it’s not the ONLY thing to take into account, but look at it long and hard, and look at the amount of student debt you will accrue in each case.
 It’s a gigantic consideration, especially in this day and age of amplified awareness of the student debt issue.

-So if you want to become a therapist, have a private practice, the 2-3 year MA may be the way to go.
+So if you want to become a therapist, have a private practice, our 2.5-3 year MA may be the way to go.

-What are the DIS-advantages of the MA in Counseling over a PhD in Psych (which I happen to have)?
+What are the disadvantages of the MA in Counseling over a PhD in Psychology?

 –Can’t call yourself Doctor